aryade/aryade/README.md

 - 👋 Hi, I’m arya.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning programming from different sources.
+- 🌱 I’m currently learning new growths in IT sector.
 - 💞️ I’m looking to collaborate with an IT Sector.
-- 📫 You can contact me with my number or the mail.
+- 📫 You can contact me with my number or the email.

 <!---
 aryade/aryade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.